New

 API7 Enterprise vs Kong at a glance

-API7 Enterprise leads on its vendor-neutral, ASF-governed APISIX foundation, a database-free etcd architecture, and maintainer-backed compliance and SLA; Kong leads on ecosystem size and a managed Konnect platform.
+API7 Enterprise combines its vendor-neutral, ASF-governed APISIX foundation with stateless data planes, a relational-database-backed control plane, and maintainer-backed compliance and SLA; Kong leads on ecosystem size and a managed Konnect platform.

 DimensionAPI7 EnterpriseKong